LeonidasVarveropoulos/RoboRioCode/README.md

 # RoboRioCode
-This is python got running on the RoboRio
+This is python code running on the RoboRio for frc robotics